There is no denying the benefits of beard oil.

-This will not only help any of the adverse side effects that we covered above when it comes to over application, but it will also reduce the transfer of oil from your beard to pillow case.
+This will not only help any of the adverse side effects that we covered above when it comes to over-application, but it will also reduce the transfer of oil from your beard to the pillowcase.

 Will You Have A Better Looking Beard?

-You are adding an additional layer of moisture to your beard that will feel incredible.
+You are adding a layer of moisture to your beard that will feel incredible.

-But in order for you to fully look your best, you just need to make sure that you practice repeated application and that you adjust accordingly based on the signs your skin and beard are showing.
+But for you to thoroughly look your best, you just need to make sure that you practice repeated application and adjust accordingly based on the signs your skin and beard are showing.